Illness Protocols and Practices

 - If questionable or undiagnosed pink eye appears

 When Students Exhibit Illness Symptoms at School

 If a student becomes sick at school, appears to have a fever, or has possible COVID-19 symptoms, they will be moved to the nurse’s office.
 The student’s parent/guardian will be contacted.

 The identity of the individual with a COVID-19 positive result is confidential.
 This individual will not be allowed to return to school for five days since symptoms first appeared, at least 24 hours with no fever (without the use of fever-reducing medicine), and other COVID-19 symptoms are improving.

 Close Contacts of a COVID-19 Positive Case

-Vaccinated individuals, individuals who have recovered from COVID-19 infection within the last three months, and unvaccinated individuals who have no COVID-19 symptoms and who come into close contact with someone who tested positive for COVID-19 do not need to stay home after exposure, but they should monitor symptoms for 14 days after the exposure.
+Close contacts of individuals who have tested positive for COVID-19 do not need to stay home after exposure, but they should monitor symptoms for 14 days after the exposure.

-Schools within the Sioux City Community School District will continue to support students with acute and/or chronic health conditions.
+The Sioux City Community School District supports students with acute and/or chronic health conditions.
 Short-term absences will be handled on a case-by-case basis, and instructional materials will be provided for continued learning.

-Sioux City Community School District guidance is based on CDC guidelines as well as guidance from Siouxland District Health and the Iowa Department of Public Health.
+Sioux City Community Schools follows CDC guidance as well as guidance from Siouxland District Health and the Iowa Department of Public Health.
 The District will adjust protocols and procedures as guidance changes.